rickkas7/SerialBufferRK/README.md

 [Full browsable API documentation](http://rickkas7.github.io/SerialBufferRK/) is available.

+SerialBufferRK creates a thread to continuously read from the hardware serial port and copy the data into a thread-safe ring buffer.
+You can choose the size of the ring buffer.

+You could then read the data at your leisure out of loop.
+The USART serial buffer is only 64 bytes, but by using a much larger buffer (say, 4096 bytes or even larger) you can greatly reduce the likelihood of lost data.

 ## Using it

 If you are using Particle Build (Web IDE), search for the library `SerialBufferRK` and add it.